Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/3. New Generation (2013) - NodeJS, React, Express, Svelte/NodeJS Express/_node - express/File Upload - Essential/File Upload AWS.md

 ^ You should have them as .env files that are gitignored and not pushed to your repository

 EXPLANATION (DONT HAVE TO COPY THIS CODE)
-When handling an image upload request, use the S3Â `putObject`Â method to upload the image to your bucket:
+When handling an image upload request, use the S3 `putObject` method to upload the image to your bucket:
 ```
 const s3 = new AWS.S3();